vertica/spark-connector/performance-tests/README.md

 There are some connector parameters that may affect the performance of a read from Vertica operation.

 num_partitions: Will set how many partitions are created, representing how many parallel executors will be reading data from the intermediate location at once.
 This should roughly correspond to the processing power / number of cores in the spark cluster. max_file_size_export_mb and max_row_group_size_export_mb: Represent configuration of the parquet files exported from Vertica to the intermediary location.
-These values default to where we find the best export performance lies.
+These values default to where we find the best export performance lies: 16MB Row Group Size and 2048MB file size.
 However, these can be tweaked dependending on details of the given clusters.

 ## Tuning write performance